Kleynn69/kleynn.github.io/README.md

-# Bryan O'neil Velonza Cano - Portfolio
+# Bryan O'neil Cano - Portfolio

 Welcome to my personal portfolio!
 This site showcases my skills, work experience, education, certifications, and more.